 New York-based painter and sculptor Sheila Berger follows an odyssey that begins with a bird's nest found at her childhood home in St. Louis.
 Using encaustic, plaster and steel examines nurturing and explores the fragility of nature.

 Gael Towey’s great love is storytelling.
-“Portraits in Creativity”, the series of short-form videos directed and produced by Towey, seeks to capture the bravery of artists and artisans, and reveals the visual seduction of the creative process.
+“Portraits in Creativity,” a series of short-form documentary videos directed and produced by Towey, seeks to capture the bravery of artists and artisans, and delights in the visual seduction of the creative process.

-In 1990, as Creative Director, Gael helped launch Martha Stewart Living magazine.
-She designed the inaugural issue, initiating the distinct and iconic visual style that would give life to the joy of creativity for the next 22 years and counting.
+In 1990, as Creative Director, Towey helped launch Martha Stewart Living magazine.
+She designed the inaugural issue, initiating the magazine’s distinct and iconic visual style that would give life to the joy of creativity.
 She helped spearhead the launch of five additional magazine titles and several product businesses that reflected the changing lifestyles of modern American women.
-Martha Stewart Living became an inspiration for our current DIY movement and put Gael in touch with artists, growers and craftspeople all over the country.
+Towey was the visual editor who ensured that consumers, viewers, users and readers had the best possible experiences with digital magazines, apps, and videos.

-After 22 years at the creative helm of the company, Gael stepped away in order to pursue her long-standing interest in narrative.
-“Today I am endeavoring to translate those 20+ years of experience as a creative director and editor into moving video profiles, which capture the artist’s voice as he or she tells their story.”
+After 22 years at the creative helm of the company, Towey stepped away in order to pursue her long-standing interest in narrative, creating her new company, Gael Towey & Co. to translate her experience as a creative director and editor into moving video profiles, which capture an artist’s voice as they tell their story.